enriqc3/CMPS-3240-Subword-Par/README.md

 | --- | --- | --- | --- |
 | `1` | `1` | `1` | `1` |

-*Tip: It should be safe for you to use %xmm0 through %xmm7 as scratch registers.
-The code as given is using %xmm0 and %xmm1.*
+*Tip: It should be safe for you to use %xmm0 through %xmm7 as scratch registers.*

 # Approach

-The approach for this lab is as follows:
+The work flow for this lab is as follows:

-1. Study `myblas.c` to understand whats going on at a high level
+1. Implement `faxpy()` in C-code in `myblas.c`.
+1. Make a makefile target to generate `myblas.s`.
-1. Study `myblas.s` to understand whats going on at the assembly level
+1. Study the compiler-generated code for `myblas.s` to understand whats going on.
+1. Make a makefile target to generate `myblas.o` from `myblas.s`.
+1. Run `./bench_faxpy.out` to make sure it works, and note the baseline timings.
+The makefile target for `bench_faxpy.out` is already located in `makefile`'s `all`.
-1. Apply what you learned in the last lab to optimize `myblas.s` with SSE instructions
+1. Apply what you learned in the previous lab to optimize `myblas.s` with SSE instructions.
-1. Assemble the binary file with the `make all` target
+1. Assemble `myblas.o` with optimized code.
-1. Run `./test_faxpy.out` to make sure it works
-1. Get timings by taking the average of `time ./bench_faxpy.out` three times.
+1. Collect improved timings by taking the average of `time ./bench_faxpy.out` three times.
 Compare this to the unoptimized version.

 Some tips:

-* Carefully read the background to see what instructions you need to use this time
-* If you want to start your `myblas.s` file over from scratch use the `make reset` target
-* Don't forget to increment the array counter in units of 4

-For reference, this is what i get with an unoptimized code on a machine with an Intel Xeon E5-2630 v2 running at 2.60GHz:
+* Carefully read the background to see what suffixes you should be using For reference, this is what i get with an unoptimized code on a machine with an Intel Xeon E5-2630 v2 running at 2.60GHz:

 ```shell